 The service is an amalgamation of NHS Direct Wales and the GP out-of-hours service and is currently being piloted in Swansea, Neath Port Talbot and Bridgend.
 If you live outside these areas or are registered with a GP practice in another county, you won’t be able to ring 111.

 The 111 service is available 24 hours a day, seven days a week, and you can use it both for health information and advice and to access urgent care, including dental emergencies.
+However if you are registered with a dental clinic you should ring the clinic during opening hours.

 How it Works